 Limitations

-- Important: When using this function, note that it rounds decimal places, which might not be suitable for scenarios where precision is critical.
+- Important: The function rounds decimal places, which may not suit cases where precision is critical.

-- The function might have limitations in handling different date and time zones — check the feed destination for more details.
-For example, Google has its own required format that may need to be adjusted to produce a valid acceptable value.
+- Time zones and channel-specific requirements vary, so check the feed destination.
+For example, Google has its own required format that may need to be matched exactly.

-- Incorrect format specifiers can lead to unexpected results or errors.
+- Incorrect format codes can lead to unexpected results or errors.

 Format number function